-- □ Yaw, Pitch, Roll - Yaw (rotation about Y), Pitch (X), Roll (Z) sequence is used in OpenGL/Direct3D/XNA
+- □ Yaw, Pitch, Roll - Yaw (rotation about Y), Pitch (X), Roll (Z) sequence is used in computer graphics.

 Euler Angles to Matrix Conversion

 - Any orientation can be achieved by composing three elemental rotations - i.e., Any rotation matrix can be decomposed as a product of three elemental rotation matrices.